 Evolving together, yet separately

-Samuel Yeaman’s research into how trees deal with climate change and other environmental stress is advancing our understanding of evolution and helping Alberta’s forestry industry pick robust trees.
+Dr. Samuel Yeaman, PhD, researches how trees deal with climate change and other environmental stress.
+His work is advancing our understanding of evolution and helping Alberta’s forestry industry pick robust trees.
 Lodgepole pine and interior spruce are the two most commonly planted species in Alberta and B.C.
 The two different conifers have been evolving separately for 140 million years.

 “These species are evolving in response to the same environments,” says Yeaman, assistant professor in the Department of Biological Sciences and Alberta Innovates - Health Solutions Chair in Bioinformatics and Computational Biology.
 “They’ve more or less figured out how to solve problems of environmental stress independently.”